prontoplugins/ultimatethemingforjirasd/docs/index.md

 * Made the request view of a portal isolated, meaning that a theme can be applied to the "request types" view of a portal, and another theme can be applied to the "request view" of a portal.
 * A new structure for the server side, meaning the themes from v1 is going to be migrated into a new format going forward.
 You should only notice some visual changes to modal windows and so on if updating the plugin.
 * New users must create a theme and assign it to a portal page, before any customization can be made.
 A layout must be added to the theme as well, if one wants to change the structure of a portal page.
+* Removed the feature of hiding request types.
+This is not necessary anymore, since it's possible in Service Desk natively.

 More features are to be added soon.